Old-time music: Revival

-Important revivalists include Mike Seeger and Pete Seeger, who brought the music to New York City as early as the 1940s.
-The New Lost City Ramblers in particular took the revival across the country and often featured older musicians in their show.
+Important revivalists including Mike Seeger and Pete Seeger brought banjo and string-band music to New York City as early as the 1940s.
+The New Lost City Ramblers in particular took the revival across the country and often featured older musicians in their shows.
 The band was originally Mike Seeger, John Cohen, and Tom Paley.
 When Tom left the band, he was replaced by Tracy Schwarz.
-New Lost City Ramblers sparked new interest in old-timey music.
+New Lost City Ramblers sparked new interest in "old-time" or "old-timey" music, and wrote about it in record notes, magazine articles, and the New Lost City Ramblers Songbook, later reissued as the Old-Time String Band Songbook.